 You may be faced with mounting medical bills and may also be unable to work, leaving you struggling to provide for yourself and your family.
 At Crumley Roberts, we are here to help you through life’s most difficult moments.
 Our firm represents people from all walks of life who have suffered harm because of another’s negligence.
 We care like family, listen to learn, and do what’s right.

-- Assigning an experienced attorney and case manager to handle every aspect of your claim, from start to finish, while keeping you informed every single step of the way.
+- Assigning an experienced attorney and case manager to handle every aspect of your claim from start to finish, while keeping you informed every single step of the way

-- Taking over all communication with all interested parties: insurance companies, government entities (when applicable), witnesses, local authorities, and more.
+- Taking over all communication with all interested parties: insurance companies, government entities (when applicable), witnesses, local authorities, and more

 - Reviewing all documents related to your medical care to analyze the expenses associated with your treatment, including ongoing expenses and what impact your condition may have on your ability to work

 - Investigating the cause of the collision to determine what party (or parties) may be held legally responsible.
-This may include gathering and analyzing evidence to complete a reconstruction of the accident.
+This may include gathering and analyzing evidence to complete a reconstruction of the accident

-- Determining the true and fair value of your bus accident claim.
+- Determining the true and fair value of your bus accident claim

-- Sending a demand letter to the insurance company, pursuing the full value of your claim.
+- Sending a demand letter to the insurance company, pursuing the full value of your claim

-- Negotiating with the insurance company as needed to seek a fair settlement.
+- Negotiating with the insurance company as needed to seek a fair settlement

-- Upon receiving a settlement, distributing the money to you so you can rebuild and move on.
+- Upon receiving a settlement, distributing the money to you so you can rebuild and move on

-With offices located across North and South Carolina, Crumley Roberts is here to serve your best interests.
+With are prepared to help bus accident victims across the United States, and our team at Crumley Roberts is here to serve your best interests.
 When you call our offices for a free consultation, you will receive kind insight from someone who will truly take your concerns to heart.

 Give us a call at (866) 691-0607 if you would like to learn more about bus accidents and your rights.
 Our phone lines are always open.

-What injuries are commonly caused by bus accidents?
+Q:What injuries are commonly caused by bus accidents?

-Bus accident injuries may include whiplash, head trauma, spinal cord injuries, broken bones, airbag injuries, internal organ damage, loss of limb, burn injuries, brain injuries, and other serious trauma.
-The type and severity of these injuries may vary depending on whether a victim was a bus passenger or was an occupant of another vehicle, and whether he or she was wearing a seatbelt at the time of the collision.
+A:Bus accident injuries may include whiplash, head trauma, spinal cord injuries, broken bones, airbag injuries, internal organ damage, loss of limb, burn injuries, brain injuries, and other serious trauma.
+The type and severity of these injuries may vary depending on whether a victim was a bus passenger or was an occupant of another vehicle, and whether he or she was wearing a seat belt at the time of the collision.

-What should I do if I’m involved in a bus accident?
+Q:What should I do if I’m involved in a bus accident?

-I feel fine.
+Q:I feel fine.
 Do I really need to see a doctor?

-Even if you do not feel that you are seriously injured, it is important to seek medical attention after any type of traffic collision.
+A:Even if you do not feel that you are seriously injured, it is important to seek medical attention after any type of traffic collision.
 Whiplash, head trauma, and other injuries may not become apparent for hours or days after an accident.
 Seek medical attention and tell your doctor that you were involved in a bus accident so he or she knows what type of injury to look for.

-How can I know if a settlement offer is fair?
+Q:How can I know if a settlement offer is fair?

-Only a complete review of your claim will reveal whether a settlement offer is fair.
-It should take into account all medical expenses, ongoing medical treatment, lost earnings, loss of future earnings, property damage, and also emotional trauma.
+A:Only a complete review of your claim will reveal whether a settlement offer is fair.
+The offer should account for all medical expenses, ongoing medical treatment, lost earnings, loss of future earnings, property damage, and emotional trauma.
 Your lawyer can review any settlement offers to determine whether they are truly fair.

-Why should I consider Crumley Roberts to handle my claim?
+Q:Why should I consider Crumley Roberts to handle my claim?

-At Crumley Roberts, we care about our clients like we care about our family.
+A:At Crumley Roberts, we care about our clients like we care about our family.
 When you come to our firm, you will receive the kind and compassionate attention you need while our experienced professionals use our resources to pursue maximum financial compensation on your behalf.